epfl-ada/ada-2024-project-genshinstart/README.md

 **Abstract:**

 The project aims to explore and compare the strategies of humans and GPT in the Wikispeedia game.
 The goal of the game is to find the shortest paths between two Wikipedia articles.
 We investigated the difference of human navigation paths and GPT navigation paths and there strategy.
-Besides, by comparing with optimal paths, we tried to improve the prompt for better performance through extracting the features of better paths, and through prompt optimization by applying textgrad [1](https://arxiv.org/abs/2406.07496).
+Besides, by comparing with optimal paths, we tried to improve the prompt for better performance through extracting the features of better paths, and through prompt optimization by applying [textgrad](https://arxiv.org/abs/2406.07496).

 **Motivation:**